oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 ## Task 4: Ingesting logs using Service Connector

- > **Note:** The following set up is already been done as part of this LiveLab, thus you do not have to perform these steps.
+The following setup is already done for this **Workshop**, no further action required.

 1. Click on the **Monitor OCI core infrastructure** header.
 OCI Core Infrastructure section will be displayed.
  ![oci-core-infrastructure](./images/oci-core-infrastructure.png)